 A great many people experience some stressor which does not end up becoming PTSD.
 If you are still having symptoms a month after the event we start thinking this may become long-term and then you get the designation of Posttraumatic Stress Disorder.

 We want to keep normal life events out of this equation, so expected events like having an elderly person in your family die an expected death do not count as a trauma disorder, either Acute Stress Disorder or Posttraumatic Stress Disorder.

 The full text of the DSM-5 includes a detailed description of how to recognize Acute Stress Disorder but here is a short description of the condition.

 Four conditions need to be met for this trauma to be Acute Stress Disorder.

 - You get exposed to something that could kill or seriously injure you or someone close to you.

 - It happens in the real world.
-Movies, TV or your imagination do not count.
+Movies, TV, or your imagination does not count.

 - This is unexpected.

 - You can’t escape the results of this experience.
 You re-experience the events in more ways than one.
 Think of people who investigate child abuse or first responders at shootings or those who recover body parts in the war zone in addition to those who were the direct victim.